berkeley-cdss/seamless-learning/README.md

 ## Announcements

+* **August 2024**: We held our Accessibility Workshop.
+TAs, past and present, explored options for creating digital accessible content.
+This workshop was held in collaboration with CoE Accessibility and other course staff.
+Access the [workshop page]({{site.base_url}}accessibility) for more information and resources.

 * **June 2024**: We held our inaugural Seamless Learning Student Assistant Workshop.
 Students had a week to create some pretty cool projects, and we hosted some awesome talks thanks to the Research, Teaching, and Learning Services staff team.
   * Workshop schedule: [[link](https://docs.google.com/document/d/1Xt-oWXizTSk3Vj44XA5ZchvmrkEk0oU49_AUOwJEigs/edit?usp=sharing)]
   * Project presentations: [[link](https://docs.google.com/presentation/d/1YnjKDKzW7QvbXxW5Et1gv-kJnxRacAZr9KIfeEQnPeQ/edit?usp=drive_link)]